DanWin/hosting/README.md

 /etc/postfix-clearnet/canonical
 ```

-In /etc/postfix(-clearnet)/canonical don't change the line that has hosting.danwin1210.me in it.
+In `/etc/postfix(-clearnet)/canonical` don't change the line that has `hosting.danwin1210.me` in it.
 It is a clearnet/tor address rewriting rule, and if you have your own clearnet domain, you should copy this and modify your copy to preserve sending mail to my host via tor and not via clearnet:

-To allow sasl authentication add postfix to the sasl group:
+To allow sasl authentication add the `postfix` user to the `sasl` group:
 ```
 usermod -aG sasl postfix
 ```